aTangerine/SCUFFLE/README.md

 # Usage

 Download the latest release from https://github.com/rougelite/SCUFFLE/releases.
 Run the .exe at the same as Soul Calibur 6 (PC version only) and it will read the memory to display internal frame data.
+The frame data overlay should display at the top of the screen, works only in windowed or windowed borderless mode (NO FULLSCREEN).

 # Technical